What is Burgess Falls (and Its History)

 Burgess Falls Trail

 This trail treats you to three different waterfalls.
 Therefore, it’s a popular 1.6-mile out-and-back trail.
-It’s certainly considered good for all ages.
-In addition, the state park welcomes leashed dogs on the trail making this a great family hike.
+It’s undoubtedly considered suitable for all ages.
+In addition, the state park welcomes leashed dogs on the trail, making this a great family hike.

 Cummins Falls Trails

 Cummins Falls Trail is located in Cummins Falls State Park and is a 3-mile out-and-back hike.
 However, it’s rated moderate to strenuous and not recommended for children under 5.

 The hike can be dangerous during inclement weather, as the area is prone to flash flooding.
 In addition, a gorge access permit is required to visit the waterfall’s base.
 Even so, the reward at the trail’s end is well worth it as you enjoy Tennessee’s eighth-largest waterfall and a relaxing swimming hole.

 Know Before You Go: Cummins Falls Trail and Waterfall present multiple hazards.
 Check the Cummins Falls State Park site before you head out.